MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

 where [[p(x \| x \sim D)]] gives the probility density of the distribution [[D]].
 It's easy to sample from this distribution (just sample from each normal independently), it's easy to calculate the ELBO, and it's easy to update each [[\mu]] and [[\sigma]] with gradient descent.

-This works great in many cases, but we must remember the assumption it depends on: that all parameters are independent of each other in the posterior.
+This works great in many cases, but remember the assumption it depends on: that all parameters are independent of each other in the posterior.
 It's useful to see what happens when we break this assumption.
 Consider what happens if we write this in Stan:

 <div>
     $[[\begin{aligned}